 Member Port Time: Specify the aging time of the member port.
-Within this time, if the from a host and the switch removing the host from the multicast groups.
+Within this time, if the message from a host and the switch removing the host from the multicast groups.

-Leave Time: Specify the interval between the switch receiving a leave message with stable topology.
+Leave Time: Specify the interval between the switch receiving a leave with stable topology.

-Static Router Ports: Enter the static router port which is mainly used in the network based on the ID number you entered.
+Static Router Port: Select the static router port which is mainly used in the network